Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

-Since the cone vertex of the torihedron for $T^2 \times I - L$ is sent to infinity, the disk pattern obtained from taking $n^2$ copies of $L$ just extends the disk pattern from one copy of $L$ to $n \times n$ grid as in Figure \ref{fig:2L}.
+Since the cone vertex of the torihedron for $T^2 \times I - L$ is at infinity, the disk pattern obtained from taking $n^2$ copies of $L$ just extends the disk pattern from one copy of $L$ to $n \times n$ grid as in Figure \ref{fig:2L}.
 The graph for the disk pattern for $n^2$ copies of $L$ intersects $\Gamma_{K_n}$ in $G_n$, as in Figure \ref{fig:nbynL}.